kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## Startup Time and Time-to-Readiness Are Different Metrics
+## Startup Time and Time-to-Readiness Are Different Metrics { #startup-vs-readiness }

 An application has several milestones during startup, and collapsing all of them into one number hides the behavior that matters in production.
 The operating system can create the process; the JVM can initialize; application classes can load; configuration can be parsed; the dependency graph can be constructed; database pools, HTTP clients, telemetry exporters, Kafka consumers, schedulers, caches,